She can't let Joey suffer— but does she have what it takes to do right by him?

 Leon's skin paled, his hand shook near his gun, and he stood aside.

 She had learned that from a mother jaguar.
 It always won the day.
 She pushed through the door.

 At the Cybercaf, Morgan flung the glass doors wide.
 "Where is he?"

+"Sabrina!"
 Merlin pointed at her with his cane.
-"You calm down now, Sabrina."
+"Calm down now."